Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Abstract

-We analyze the empirical security of gate hiding under two adversarial models that capture realistic computational capabilities.
-We present a SAT-based function-recovery attack that reconstructs hidden gate operations from a circuit’s public topology.
-To enable recovery on larger and more complex circuits, we develop an incremental SAT-solving framework combined with a set of composable, topology-preserving simplification theorems.
-These techniques jointly reduce the SAT instance size and progressively constrain the search space across repeated solving iterations.
+We present a SAT-based function-recovery attack that reconstructs hidden gate operations from a circuit's public topology under two attacker knowledge models.
+Our approach combines topology-preserving simplification theorems with a decomposition of the recovery task into smaller SAT queries, thereby reducing the candidate gate-type assignment space and improving recovery performance.

-We evaluate our attack on ISCAS benchmarks, representative secure computation circuits, and fault-tolerant sensor fusion circuits under a fixed 24-hour recovery budget.
-Compared to baseline approaches, our optimized attack achieves up to a 159-fold speedup in recovery time without increasing the number of oracle queries.
-Our results demonstrate that topology leakage alone can enable effective function recovery in practice.
+We evaluate the attack on ISCAS benchmarks, representative secure computation circuits, and fault-tolerant sensor fusion circuits under a 24-hour recovery budget.
+Compared to a baseline attack, the optimized version substantially reduces recovery time and, in some cases, completes recovery within the evaluation budget where the baseline does not.